putraps/My-Idol-Social-Media/README.md

 # My-Idol-Social-Media

-Change content  auth.php first with your token
+Change token in assets/auth.php first with your token